micmejia/bible-dump/AMPC/John/John 20.md

-Jesus said to him, Because you have seen Me, _Thomas_, do you now believe (trust, have faith)?
-Blessed _and_ happy _and_ to be envied are those who have never seen Me and yet have believed _and_ adhered to _and_ trusted _and_ relied on Me.
+Jesus said to him, Because you have seen Me, Thomas, do you now believe (trust, have faith)?
+Blessed and happy and to be envied are those who have never seen Me and yet have believed and adhered to and trusted and relied on Me.